Contracts

 self.myNumber = num

-Notice the contract has both an external pure method and an external method that modifies state.
+Notice the contract has an external pure method, an external method that modifies state, and an external payable method that also modifies state using the given msg.value.
 In EVM languages, methods that modify state require a transaction to execute because they cost money.
 Modifying the storage of a contract requires gas and thus requires a sender with enough funding.
+Methods that accept value are payable (e.g. msg.value in Vyper); provide additional value (e.g. Ether) to these methods.
 Contract calls, on the other hand, are read-operations and do not cost anything.
+Calls are never payable.
 Thus, calls do not require specifying a sender= in Ape.

 At the RPC level, Ethereum calls are performed using the eth_call RPC and transactions are performed using the eth_sendTransaction or eth_sendRawTransaction RPCs.